spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### set_ibeam_color

 Sets the color of the I-Beam that is used to "insert" characters.
-This is oftens called a "Cursor" by many users.
+This is often called a "Cursor" by many users.
 To keep from being confused with tkinter's definition of cursor (the mouse pointer), the term ibeam is used in this case.